 - Sun Tolerant Varieties Include: ‘Carolyn Whorton’, ‘Florida Fantasy’ & ‘Pink Cloud’

-It can be confusing determining which end of the tuber is up, because the roots grow from the same side as the leaves.
+It can be confusing determining which end of the tuber is up because the roots grow from the same side as the leaves.
 Trust the tuber to know what to do, and bury it about 2 inches deep with the knobs facing up. the stem will find the sun.

 When potting, start them in a damp peat/soil mix.
 Caladiums like a slightly acid soil pH (5.5 - 6.2).
 Once they sprout, move into indirect light.